 Aficionados of Western art often look for specific types of subject matter.
 They may want to complete their collection with works they still don't have.
 Or they may only specialize in one type of category.
 Some people may only be able to buy one or two pieces for their home, and choose a type they love most.

-Here's a listing of the types of Western art you may find for sale, on auction, in museums, or in collections:
+Here's the types of Western art you may find for sale, on auction, in museums, or in collections:

 You don't have to be wealthy to have Western art for your home.
-Some types are a little more common-place.
-You can decorate a special room with a Western theme with this type of art.
-Do you have a Game Room or Media Room with a bar or a Western Theme?
-This is an ideal area for decorating with this type of Western styled artwork.
+You can decorate a room with a Western theme with this type of artwork.
+Do you have a Game Room or Media Room with a bar decorated with a Western Concept?
+Here are some decorating ideas for using this type of Western styled artwork.

 Some suggestions are: